rgpihlstrom/Multiple-Linear-Regression/README.md

 ![A_Players](/images/ChangesInAveargeHome.png)

-**Greatest Insight**:  The weight “Assessor Appraisal Value” had relative to the second most heavy feature “Above Square Footage” was very surprising and insightful.
+**Greatest Insight**:  The weight “Assessor Appraisal Value” had, relative to the second most heavy feature “Above Square Footage”, was very surprising and insightful.
 The reason this was so insightful was the lack of reference to this variable in all my research in regards to determining a homes sales price.
-Research suggested that agents primarily use CMA (Comps) to set pricings and while I did not have a feature related to CMA in my model I would hypothesize it would be stronger than “Assessor Appraisal Value” in predictive power.
+Research suggested that agents primarily use CMA (Comps) to set pricings and while I did not have a feature related to CMA in my model, I would hypothesize it would be stronger than “Assessor Appraisal Value” in predictive power.
 That being said, I hypothesize that "Assessor Appraisal Value" would be the second most heavy feature in a model that contained both "Comp Prices" and "“Assessor Appraisal Value".
 Given this hypothesis I would recommend it be added as a potential attribute to all home predictive models.
-Most research suggest the more common features “Location, Location, Location” as well as “Above Square Footage” as the most helpful, “Assessor Appraisal Value" is currently being overlooked.
-One caveat to this recommendation would be if significant improvement had been made to a home since the last onsite visit of a tax assessor.
-Per the King County website, assessors make onsite assessments once every 6 years, this would make older assessments less accurate if significant improvements have been made to a home since last visit.
+Most research suggests the more common features “Location, Location, Location” as well as “Above Square Footage” as the most helpful.
+I believe “Assessor Appraisal Value" is currently being overlooked.

+One caveat to this recommendation would be if significant improvements had been made to a home since the last onsite visit of a tax assessor.
+Per the King County website, assessors make onsite assessments once every 6 years, this would make older assessments less accurate if significant improvements have been made to a home since the last visit.
 The same can be said if significant declines in value had occurred since the last onsite appraisal visit.

 ## Extra Credit
-Given the greater than 200% difference in weight between the “Assessor Appraisal Value” feature had the next most impactful feature, “Above Square Footage”, I thought it would be interesting to see how well our model would predict "Assessor Appraisal Values”, more specifically, used the original model and changed the target value  predicted "Homes Sales Price to predicted “Assessor Appraisal Value”.
+Given the greater than 200% difference in weight between the “Assessor Appraisal Value” feature and the next most impactful feature, “Above Square Footage”, I thought it would be interesting to see how well our model would predict "Assessor Appraisal Values”, more specifically, I used the original model and changed the target value  predicted "Homes Sales Price to predicted “Assessor Appraisal Value”.
 Interestingly my model predicted/ explained the "Assessor Appraisal Value" with greater strength than "Homes Sales Price".
 Keep in mind my second model did not include the “Assessor Appraisal Value” as a feature.
-See below for a comparison of the same model predicting both "Home Price" and "Assessors Appraisal Value"
+See below for a comparison of the same model predicting both "Home Price" and "Assessors Appraisal Value".